 Alberta is a PhD candidate at Edinburgh College of Art and is a Research Associate at The University of Johnnesburg.
 She was a RAW Academie Fellow at RAW Material in Dakar in 2018 and is been a Board Member for the Scottish Contemporary Arts Network (SCAN) since 2017.

-Alberta Whittle’s creative practice is motivated by the desire to work collectively towards radical self-love.
-Informed by diasporic conversations, she considers radical self-love a key method in decolonisation for people of colour (POC) to battle anti-blackness.
-Her practice involves choreographing interactive installations, using film, sculpture and performance as site-specific artworks in public and private spaces.
+Her creative practice is motivated by the desire to manifest self-compassion and collective care as key methods in battling anti-blackness.
+She choreographs interactive installations, using film, sculpture and performance as site-specific artworks in public and private spaces.

 Alberta has exhibited and performed in various solo and group shows, including at Grand Union (2020), Eastside Projects (2020), DCA (2019), GoMA, Glasgow (2019), Pig Rock Bothy at the National Galleries of Scotland, Edinburgh (2019), 13th Havana Biennale, Cuba (2019), The Tyburn Gallery, London (2019), The City Arts Centre, Edinburgh (2019), The Showroom, London (2018), National Art Gallery of the Bahamas (2018), RAW Material, Dakar (2018), FADA Gallery, Johannesburg (2018), the Apartheid Museum, Johannesburg (2017), FRAMER FRAMED, Amsterdam (2015), Goethe On Main, Johannesburg (2015), at the Johannesburg Pavilion at the 56th Venice Biennale, Venice (2015), and BOZAR, Brussels (2014), amongst others.